Chart Color Schemes

 Coromandel Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coromandel Valley's dwelling structures, as per the latest Census, were 98.9% houses and 1.1% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Coromandel Valley stood at 34.2%, with mortgaged dwellings at 58.4% and rented ones at 7.4%.
-The median monthly mortgage repayment was $1,828, surpassing Adelaide metro's average of $1,562.
-Median weekly rent in Coromandel Valley was $420, higher than Adelaide metro's $320.
-Nationally, Coromandel Valley's mortgage repayments were lower at $1,828 compared to the Australian average of $1,863, while rents were substantially higher at $420 versus the national figure of $375.
+At the 2016 Census, Coromandel Valley had a dwelling structure composed of 98.9% houses and 1.1% other dwellings.
+In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Coromandel Valley was at 34.2%, with mortgaged dwellings at 58.4% and rented ones at 7.4%.
+The median monthly mortgage repayment in the area was $1,828, compared to Adelaide metro's average of $1,562.
+The median weekly rent figure for Coromandel Valley was $420, while Adelaide metro had an average of $320.
+Nationally, Coromandel Valley's mortgage repayments were lower than the Australian average of $1,863, and rents were higher at $420 compared to the national figure of $375.

 Frequently Asked Questions - Housing